pedrodaniel10/CNV/README.md

 ### WebServer

+Place the .dat and .png files from the dataset in **web-server/datasets**.

 Run **create_archives.sh** script.

 Create an AWS ec2 server instance (with port 8000 open for TCP), with java 7 installed.